kapish-singla/Induction-Programme/README.md

 # Universal Human Values

 The session ended with Ms. Priya Darshani addressing Universal Human Values and the importance of mental well-being.
 She spoke about dealing with depression, staying self-aware, and building supportive relationships, leaving the audience with a thoughtful reminder to value both their own and others’ mental health.

+# Day 4
+# Millet Super Food
+Today’s schedule had fewer induction events, but a notable session on Millet – The Superfood was delivered by Mrs. Shaffy Makkar, Vice Principal at JHSKMS Ludhiana, university topper, with 24 years of teaching and research experience, and a representative of Punjab at the National Science Exhibition.
+She began by asking students if they liked millet, using this to open a discussion on its role as a highly nutritious superfood.
+The talk covered the various types of millets, their health benefits such as improved digestion and sustained energy, and simple yet effective cooking techniques to incorporate them into daily diets.
+# Day 5